 United States Natural Gas Fund

-In the last two parts, we analyzed the best and worst performing midstream MLPs on Friday, November 20.
-To put those movements into context, we’ll analyze the performance of energy-related ETFs and upstream MLPs on the same day.
+In the previous two articles of this series, we analyzed the best- and worst-performing midstream MLPs (master limited partnerships) on Thursday, November 5.
+To put those movements into context, we’ll analyze the performance of energy-related ETFs and upstream MLPs on the same day in this article.

-The United States Natural Gas Fund (UNG) tracks daily movements in natural gas futures.
-It fell 4.2% on Friday.
-The natural gas futures for December delivery settled $0.13 lower, or 5.8%, at $2.15 per MMBtu (British thermal units in millions) due to concerns about growing natural gas stockpiles.
-For context, the upstream energy company heavy SPDR S&P Oil & Gas Exploration & Production ETF (XOP) fell 2.30%.
+The United States Natural Gas Fund (UNG), which tracks daily movements in natural gas futures, rose 4.6% yesterday.
+Natural gas saw its biggest one-day rise since June on colder weather forecasts and a less-than-expected increase in natural gas inventories.
+Lower temperatures drive natural gas demand.
+Natural gas futures for December delivery settled 10.2 cents lower, or 4.5% lower, at $2.36 per MMBtu (million British thermal units).
+For context, consider that the upstream energy company–heavy SPDR S&P Oil & Gas Exploration & Production ETF (XOP) rose 0.41%.

-Most upstream MLPs, which have already lost significant market value since the rout in the energy prices, fell.
-They tracked the fall in crude oil and natural gas prices.
-The United States Oil Fund (USO) tracks the daily movement in WTI (West Texas Intermediate) light crude oil.
-It fell 0.23% on Friday.
+Most upstream MLPs, which have already lost significant market value since the rout in energy prices, fell yesterday, tracking the decline in crude oil prices.
+The United States Oil Fund (USO), which tracks the daily movement in WTI (West Texas Intermediate) light crude oil, fell 2.49%.

 Alerian MLP ETF

-The Alerian MLP ETF (AMLP) includes 23 midstream energy MLPs.
-It fell 2.5% on Friday.
-AMLP underperformed the SPDR S&P 500 ETF Trust (SPY) and the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) by 2.82 percentage points and 0.16 percentage points in Friday’s trade, respectively.
-SPY tracks the broader S&P 500 Index.
-It rose 0.36%.
-AMLP returned -30% YTD (year-to-date).
-SPY rose 1.8% over this timeframe.
+The Alerian MLP ETF (AMLP), which comprises 23 midstream energy MLPs, fell 0.87% yesterday.
+AMLP underperformed the SPDR S&P 500 ETF Trust (SPY) by 0.77 percentage points but outperformed the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) by 1.6 percentage points in yesterday’s trade.
+SPY, which tracks the broader S&P 500 index, fell 0.10%.
+AMLP has returned -21.7% year-to-date while SPY is up 2.2% over this timeframe.

-For more company and industry analysis on MLPs, visit Market Realist’s Master Limited Partnerships page.
+For more company and industry analysis on master limited partnerships, visit our Master Limited Partnerships page.